High Protein Soba Noodle Salad w/ Peanut Sauce

-Soba Noodle Salad with Delicious Peanut Sauce
+Mixed High Protein Soba Noodle Salad with Peanut Sauce in a wooden bowl, ready to serve.

 Why This Recipe Works